mysensors/NodeManager/README.md

 #define MODULE_MQ 0
 // Enable this module to use one of the following sensors: SENSOR_MHZ19
 #define MODULE_MHZ19 0
+// Enable this module to use one of the following sensors: SENSOR_AM2320
+#define MODULE_AM2320 0
+// Enable this module to use one of the following sensors: SENSOR_TSL2561
+#define MODULE_TSL2561 0
 ~~~

 ### Installing the dependencies